 JC.
 What are 3 areas you feel people should study the most while in the program?

 WH.
 I’m not sure that I can really recommend topics to “study,” In general, I think people interested in NPTI should make sure that they work with the instructors to try and get as much of the “non-book” information out of the course as they can; such as any of the instructor’s experience with clients and working in different aspects the industry.

 I think they should also try to take advantage of the fitness facility and equipment and push to get as much practical experience as possible.
 If this means partnering with another student for workouts outside of the class time, pursue it.
 Actively request what you need from the instructors if they aren’t providing it.

-Many students dropped out, dropped back, or switched from the 6 month to the 12 month course, so anyone considering attending NPTI should make sure to crunch the numbers on their ability to commit the time necessary.
+Many students dropped out, dropped back, or switched from the 6 months to the 12-month course, so anyone considering attending NPTI should make sure to crunch the numbers on their ability to commit the time necessary.
 You do get time to make up missed class time, but you may not necessarily be able to attend sessions covering missed topics.

 One other thing is that even if the curriculum is NASM heavy, you won’t learn everything in the NASM materials, and so will need to spend additional time studying before taking your certification.
 Previous students have accomplished that in as little as a month.
 I’m taking about 8 weeks due to my schedule.